Reactor™ - The manual

 Select one of several modifier icons to use.
 Modifier Icons are usually used to indicate what type of interaction is possible.

-Tip: If you need these to be shown based on a condition you will need to use several conditional feedback handlers.
+Tip: If you need these to be shown based on a condition, you will need to use several conditional feedback handlers.

 Advanced Feedback Fields